 Learning to say helpful condolences is simple once we understand why most popular condolences tend to be of the burn-the-bridge variety instead.
 So, why do we say them?

-This and other questions are answered in the Condolences Pocket Guide, along with suggestions for saying helpful condolences, and not saying the hurtful ones.
+This and other questions are answered in Condolences Pocket Guide, along with suggestions for how to say helpful condolences, and how not to say the hurtful ones.

 In short, learn how to Be a Bridge to your griever.

 What a gift for friends and family of grievers, to have a guide for appropriate responses to bereavement.
 This book provides simple and helpful phrases to respond to sorrow with kindness, love and respect.
 Condolences Pocket Guide transcends the topic of grief, and provides the basic framework for communication and human connection.

 Stephenson Cancer Center, Univ. of Oklahoma College of Medicine

 As someone who has worked in the funeral industry for over 48 years, the Condolences Pocket Guide is the most useful and helpful guide that I have come across in my career.
 Anyone that is assisting those that are grieving, would greatly benefit from having this very informative booklet.